Overview of Heart Disease

 TN-301 Phase 1 Clinical Trial:

-Tenaya is currently enrolling healthy participants in its Phase 1 clinical study evaluating safety and tolerability of small molecule TN-301 that aims to address heart failure with preserved ejection fraction (HFpEF).
+We are currently enrolling healthy participants in our Phase 1 clinical study evaluating safety and tolerability of small molecule TN-301 that aims to address heart failure with preserved ejection fraction.

 Heart disease has many faces and touches many lives.
 We aim to share stories, and to add more over time, that not only detail the impact of heart disease on daily life but also shed light on the many different ways in which patients are working to drive awareness of heart disease and educate their own communities.